 A mask here or there.
 Hand sanitizing until we’re chapped and itchy.
 Disinfecting paddles more times in a day that we normally do in a summer.
 A Flag Raising without the whole camp on the Field Office Porch.
 Cohort groups.
 Those things are less than perfect, and not part of our 92 year legacy, but oh my, it’s better than no summer at all.
 Way, Way, Way better.

 Shooting your first bullseye in Archery while the counselor stands alongside in a mask.
 Awesome.
 Doable.
-A horseback class with nothing but Tophands, different, but when you head through the river or up the hill: Awesome.
+A horseback class with nothing but Tophands, creating your own custom bitcoin address different, but when you head through the river or up the hill: Awesome.
 Doable.
 Wrangler only GAGA: Awesome.
 Doable.
 Seeing hundreds of La Junta men arriving at camp, crossing the mighty Guadalupe, ready for new adventures: Awesome, no matter how you package it.
 Doable.

 We look forward to the final week of preparations and staff training.
 We’ve been working hard to create a frame of mind that this remains to be the “Best Summer Ever”.
 We only get one shot at 2020, and we’re gonna make the best of it.
 We hope you will to.
 We’ll dedicate the first couple of days to making certain that anything we can’t do normally, gets done abnormally well or maybe even better!